Therm-a-Rest Compressible Review

-This is a simple, easy to use pillow.
-We like that the stuff sack is built into the design of the pillow, similar to the Exped REM, which made packing and unpacking a breeze (and no lost stuff sacks!).
+This model does offer incredible simplicity.
+We like that the stuff sack is built into the design of the pillow.
 Just roll the pillow up, tuck it into the lip of the pillowcase, and pull the drawstring tight.
-It also fit into every mummy sleeping bag hood we tested it with and didn't move around much in our sleep.
+It also fits snug in every mummy sleeping bag hood we tested it with and didn't move around much in our sleep.
 Furthermore, it can be machine washed and dried.
-The TETON Sports 12 x 18 proved simple and easy to use for similar reasons.
+Additionally, the nature of the pillow's exterior fabric gives the pillow some grip, keeping it in place.

-The Therm-a-Rest provides the best value of the pillows in this review, and it, therefore, earned our Best Buy Award.
-Twenty bucks is a great price for nighttime comfort and painless necks the following day.
+The Therm-a-Rest provides great value among the pillows in this review.
+It's a great price for nighttime comfort and painless necks the following day.

 The Therm-a-Rest Compressible is a great budget option that doesn't feel cheap.
 Sure, it's not the best for multi-day backpacking trips due to its weight and size, but it is great for shorter trips, such as car camping weekends and mid-day campsite hammock naps.
+It's also a great option for a travel pillow and would be a welcomed addition if you're trying to catch some sleep aboard a plane or in an airport.
 Its comfort is unrivaled in this review.
 Furthermore, our eco-hearts are glad to see such a fine product come from upcycled materials.